This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I prepare for a nonstress test?

 Your healthcare provider will talk to you about how to prepare for this test.
-He may tell you to eat and drink plenty of fluids before your test.
+He or she may tell you to eat and drink plenty of fluids before your test.
 If you smoke, you may be asked not to smoke within 2 hours before the test.
-He will also tell you what medicines to take or not take on the day of your test.
+He or she will also tell you which medicines to take or not take on the day of your test.

 What will happen during a nonstress test?

 You may be asked to lie down or recline back for the test on a bed.
 One or 2 belts with sensors will be placed around your abdomen.
 Your baby's heart rate will be recorded with a machine.
 If your baby does not move, your baby may be asleep.
 Your healthcare provider may make a noise near your abdomen to try to wake your baby.
 The test usually takes about 20 minutes, but can take longer if your baby needs to be awakened.